timo-reymann/SchemaNest/README.md

 ### API

-The API definition is managed through OpenAPI 3.0, you can find an up-to-date spec in [openapi.yml](./openapi.yml)
+The API definition is managed through OpenAPI 3.0, you can find an up-to-date spec in [openapi.yml](./openapi.yml).

+For the [Redocly UI click here](https://timo-reymann.github.io/SchemaNest/apidocs.html).
+Please keep in mind that this is always the latest development version.

+Changes to the API are done when ever possible in a backward-compatible manner.
+So make sure your consuming code can handle extra fields.

 ## Contributing